9.2. ADC Interface#

 }

-• The same technique of chunking using the std::array class in Section 8.3.2 is employed here.
+• The same technique of chunking using the std::array class in Section 8.3.2 is employed here to cast each block of eight 16-bit samples from the real (imaginary) stream of the data converter is casted into the std::array<ap_fixed<16,1>,8> type object.

-• A hls::stream input argument is employed in the top-level function top() to interface with the axis sample stream provided by the data converter block.
+• Two hls::stream input arguments are employed in the top-level function top() to interface with the real and imaginary axis sample streams provided by the data converter block.

 Host code snippet: